Device-Type enablement

 {% set console_device = console_device|default('ttyS1') %}

-Set the variables to the right values for your device-type.
+Set the variables to the appropriate values for your device.

 {% extends '<DTB_NAME>.jinja2' %}